 The Sunscreen You Should Never Use on Your Kid, According to Experts

 DIY is the new trend in parenting.
-But just because you can DIY nurseries, costumes and photo shoots doesn’t mean it’s a good idea to make your own sunscreen at home, experts warn in a new study.
+But just because you can DIY nursery decor, costumes and newborn photoshoots doesn’t mean it’s a good idea to make your own sunscreen at home, experts warn in a study.

 While 95 percent of Pinterest pins for homemade sunscreen boast their effectiveness, 68 percent of the recipes for homemade sunscreen offered insufficient UV radiation protection.
 Claims on effectiveness were made in a third of all pins with a range of SPF 2 to SPF 50, but there was little scientific proof of the broad spectrum protection.
 On average, these recipes had about 808 pins, with one popular post saved more than 21,700 times.